-Hugo is a refreshing drink but its use of elderflower syrup makes it much less known outside of Europe.
+Hugo Spritz is a refreshing drink but its use of elderflower syrup makes it much less known outside of Europe.
 If you can get your hands on elderflower liqueur instead, the recipe is largely the same and I guarantee you’ll enjoy it.
 Quite easy to make !

 This post may contain affiliate links.
 This post is meant for those of legal drinking age.